ruuda/blog/posts/build-system-insights.md

 The importance of fine-grained targets is a lesson I learned from Bazel.
 Fine-grained targets are the reason that Bazel can build large dependency graphs quickly, given enough cores.
-Ninja is also able to exploit fine-grained dependencies to parallelise the build, but it relies on the meta build system to generate fine-grained dependencies.
+The similar build tool Buck
-Buck [cites][buckft] its ability to transform a coarse-grained graph of build targets into a more fine-grained action graph as one of the reasons for its speed.
+[cites][buckft] its ability to transform a coarse-grained graph of build targets into a more fine-grained action graph as one of the reasons for its speed.

 **Evaluate build target definitions lazily.**<br>